Ryan Henry “Knight” Potts is an award-winning 22 year old filmmaker and artist based in Atlanta, GA.

 Before graduating high school in 2018, Ryan was the youngest writer to win top prizes at the Golden Script Competition (UK) and New York International Screenplay Awards (USA) with his psychological thriller spec script, And Home We Came.
 That same year, he received the prestigious Virginia Museum of Fine Arts Fellowship Award for Film and Video.
 After that, he moved to Atlanta, GA, to continue pursuing film at the Savannah College of Art and Design.

 After turning down an opportunity to bring And Home We Came to directors at HBO, Ryan spent a year-and-a-half developing the project into a feature set to go into production under HÖMA in 2020.
-However, the severity of the COVID-19 canceled the production indefinitely, which led to the development of his debut feature-length effort, Nascentia (2022), which he co-wrote and co-directed with HÖMA partner, Ahab Mullick.
+However, the severity of the COVID-19 pandemic canceled the production indefinitely, which led to the development of his debut feature-length effort, Provider, which he co-wrote and co-directed with HÖMA partner, Ahab Mullick.

 These wins laid the foundation to further establish Ryan as a distinct voice in the world of independent cinema.
 Moreover, they led to more of his works, such as You Almost Saw Me (2019)— which won him Best Director at the 2020 Trinity Film Festival— to help garner the attention of more prominent filmmakers, producers, and studios.
 Acclaimed filmmaker, actor, and film curator Kentucker Audley deemed Ryan a "fiercely ambitious filmmaker and a promising young voice" for his directorial efforts on Ludere (2019).
 You Almost Saw Me (2019) was available on Xfinity On-Demand for a limited time in 2021.
 In addition, his short experimental film Run Away, They'll See Us (2020) was nominated for Best Experimental Short Film at the National Film Festival for Talented Youth.

 In 2019 and 2020, he began further exploring branded content, directing a spot for Google, helming award-winning fashion films, shooting for FADER Fort's stage at A3C Festival, and more.
-Most recently, his drama pilot, Loverboy, was a finalist at the 2021 Austin Film Festival, and is currently being shopped.
-His debut feature film is set to release in 2022.
+Most recently, his drama pilot, Loverboy, was a finalist at the 2021 Austin Film Festival.
+His debut feature film is set to release soon.

 Fusing drama, surrealism, and experimentalism, Ryan's work "exists somewhere beyond reality" and is known for telling gothic, progressive stories that are reflections of our social climate.
-He currently serves as the Creative Director of Concept Factory, a nonprofit dedicated to creating spaces for visual artists and storytellers.
+He currently serves as the the Head of Film Creative at Concept Factory, a nonprofit dedicated to creating spaces for visual artists and storytellers.